Simpatico

 Defaults secure_path="/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/snap/bin:/root/.local/share/mise/shims"

-Now execute as root, binding to privileged ports:
+Now execute as root, binding to privileged ports, dropping privileges to user alice

 sudo pnpm simpatico '{"cert":"./simpatico.localhost.crt.pem","key":"./simpatico.localhost.key.pem", "useTls":true, "http":80, "https":443, "ws":443, "runAsUser":"alice"}'